josh-ashkinaze/plurals/README.md

 # Package Overview

 `Plurals` is based on two abstractions---`Agents` (who complete tasks) and `Structures` (which are the structures in which `agents` complete their tasks.)
-Agents can be optionally overseen by `Moderators` who summarize the responses of Agents in Structures.
+Agents can be optionally overseen by `Moderators`, a special class of Agents, who summarize the responses of
+Agents in Structures.
 We support Auto-Moderators who bootstrap their own moderation instructions.

 Regarding `agents`, the package allows for various kinds of persona initializations.
-Some of these leverage American National Election Studies (ANES), nationally-representative dataset.
+Some of these leverage American National Election Studies (ANES), a nationally representative dataset.
 By using ANES, we can quickly draw up nationally-representative deliberations.

 Regarding `structures`, the package allows for various kinds of ways agents can share information.
 For example,